SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 - writing a device specific UART mask to a GPIO selector register
 - writing the inverse of that mask to a GPIO enabler register to actually enable UART
-- writing to a UART divider register to select a baud rate of 115200
+- writing 138 to a UART divider register to select a baud rate of 115200 [2]
-- writing 0x1 (this is 0x3 in some places?) to a UART "txctrl" register
+- writing 0x1 to a UART "txctrl" register to enable transmits [3]
-- writing 0x1 to a UART "rxctrl" register
+- writing 0x1 to a UART "rxctrl" register to enable receives [4]

-Currently we can't expand on why some of those values are used.

-Finally we wait until the UART_TXDATA register has its highest bit cleared (again, not sure why yet), and then write our value into the UART_TXDATA register.
+Finally we wait until the UART_TXDATA register has its highest bit cleared and then write our value into the UART_TXDATA register.
+The [datasheet](https://sifive.cdn.prismic.io/sifive%2F4d063bf8-3ae6-4db6-9843-ee9076ebadf7_fe310-g000.pdf) has details of this part:

+> Writing to the `txdata` register enqueues the character contained in the data field to the transmit FIFO if the FIFO is able to accept new entries.
+Reading from `txdata` returns the current value of the full flag and zero in the data field.
+> The full flag indicates whether the transmit FIFO is able to accept new entries; when set, writes to data are ignored.

+There's also a hint in there:

+> A RISC-V `amoswap` instruction can be used to both read the full status and attempt to enqueue data, with a non-zero return value indicating the character was not accepted.

+We don't use this trick because we're only using RV32I instructions, and `amoswap` is in the `A` (atomic) extension.

 ## Notes